For more information, please visit the New Jersey Division of Elections website.

 - NOTE: If you drop off someone else’s ballot, you become a “bearer.”
 A bearer is a person who transports a completed vote-by-mail ballot for someone else.
 Bearers are limited to three ballots per election; any additional ballots will be discarded and not counted.
 The bearer must sign the bearer portion of the outer envelope of the ballot in the presence of the voter when taking custody of the ballot.
 Bearers are only permitted to deliver other people’s ballots to the county board of elections, secure ballot drop boxes and USPS mailboxes (subject to the same deadlines as the voters themselves).
 When delivering a ballot in person to the county, the bearer must show ID and sign the county’s Bearer Book.

 The registration deadline is 21 days before Election Day.
-The registration deadline for the June 8, 2021 Primary Election is May 18, 2021.
+The registration deadline for the General Election is October 12, 2021.
 Registration forms must be either postmarked or hand-delivered by that date.
 Eligible voters may also register to vote online.

 How to Check Your Registration: